Alcohol and Illegal Drug Policy

 For health and safety reasons, it is in the best interest of an intoxicated student in an impaired condition to be brought immediately to the attention of campus staff or medical personnel.

 Non compliance with this policy or violation of the regulations may result in severe disciplinary action including suspension or dismissal.
 The incident can also include referral to the District Attorney's Office for prosecution.
-A complete description of these regulations is contained in the California Maritime Academy Student Handbook or at the Academy's web site www.csum.edu.
+A complete description of these regulations is contained in Cal Maritime's Student Handbook or at the Academy's web site www.csum.edu.